c3lang/c3docs-old/docs/anyprotocols.md

         io::printn(a.myname());
     }

-We first query if the method exists on the value wrapped by `any`.
+We first query if the method exists on the value wrapped by `any*`.
 If it doesn't then we print `"I don't know who I am."` otherwise we the value's `myname()` method and print it.

-We could use it like this:
+Rather than using the `any*` type, it's common to use the protocol instead.
+As with *any*, we always refer to it as a pointer:

+    fn void whoareyou2(MyName* a)
+    {
+        ...
+    }

+If we pass a value which doesn't implement `Test` to this function it would be a compiler error.

+Here is another example, showing how the correct function will be called depending on type:

     fn void main()
     {